 SPECIAL EDUCATION Resources

 Students with special needs may need additional support.
-Clinton Elementary School works with students and their families to identify individual student needs and, where appropriate, implement supports and accommodations to assist the students accessing learning in the least restrictive environment.
-These individualized plans are often referred to as “504 accomodation” plans or Individualized Education Programs (IEPs).
+Clinton Elementary School works with students and their families to identify individual student needs and, where appropriate, implement supports and accommodations so that students can learn in the least restrictive environment.
+These individualized plans are often referred to as 504 accommodation plans or Individualized Education Programs (IEPs).

 If you believe your child may need additional support you should talk to your child’s teacher or Clinton’s administration to begin the discussion.
 Informational resources are also available through the following:

-- The Special Education Resource Packet gives full details of the process starting from requesting a referral to the child study team, to developing an initial Individualized Education Plan (IEP), to ongoing implementation and adjustments to the IEP.
-This edition of the Guide is the product of collaborative efforts between parents/guardians of students with special needs, represented by the South Orange-Maplewood Special Education Parent Advisory Committee (SEPAC), and the South Orange-Maplewood School District’s Department of Special Services.
+- The Special Education Resource Packet (a guide to the special education process, from requesting a referral to the child study team, to developing an initial Individualized Education Plan (IEP), to ongoing implementation and adjustments to the IEP.)

 Special Education Parent Advisory Committee